Madi Edwards Shows Off Gorgeous Bronze Glow In White Sweetheart Top

 Madi Edwards wowed her fans in a sizzling new series of photos that showed her flaunting her bronze skin for the camera while clad in a cute shirt that featured a sweetheart neckline.
 The model is a regular promoter of BondiBoost products, and in the most recent update on her page, she highlighted one of their curling irons.
 Luckily for Instagrammers, the Aussie beauty added not just one but two new images to her feed.

-In the first photo in the series, the cutie appeared right in the middle of the shot.
+In the first photo in the series, the cutie appeared right in the middle of the frame.
 Turning her head to the side, she looked straight into the camera, pursing her lips ever so slightly.
-The model flaunted her gorgeous bronze glow while including a bombshell application of makeup that came complete with dark winged eyeliner on top of both of her lids.
+The model flaunted her gorgeous bronze glow while including a bombshell application of makeup that came complete with dark winged eyeliner.
 She added some shimmer with orange eyeshadow while extending her lashes with mascara.
-Edwards included blush from her cheek to her ear while contouring her nose with bronzer.
+Edwards included blush on her cheeks while contouring her nose with bronzer.
 The 24-year-old also rocked a light pink gloss on her lips.

-The blue-eyed babe added some loose curls to her head of hair, wearing her part in the middle.
-She added two gold necklaces including one that had her name on it while rocking a white top with a striking sweetheart neckline.
-In the second photo in the series, Edwards held up the product that she was promoting, a triple barrel wave styling tool, holding it in her right hand.
-In the caption of the share, she raved that the hair product was her “new obsession” and since it went live, it’s attracted a ton of attention.
+The blue-eyed babe added some loose curls to her head of hair, wearing a part in the middle.
+She added two gold necklaces, including one that had her name on it, while rocking a white top with a striking sweetheart neckline.

+In the second photo in the series, Edwards held up the product that she was promoting, a triple-barrel wave styling tool.
+In the caption of the share, she raved that the item was her “new obsession,” and since her post went live, it’s attracted a ton of attention.

-In addition to well over 8,000 likes, the post has garnered upwards of 60 comments for the babe from Brisbane.
+In addition to well over 8,000 likes, the update has garnered upwards of 60 comments for the babe from Brisbane.
 Some of Edwards’ followers commented on the post to let her know that she looks incredible while countless others asked her questions about the product.
 A few more were left speechless, using emoji instead of words to convey their feelings.

 “Omg real life angel,” one admirer pointed out.